shivaprasad2394/linux-ipc/README.md

 - if the file is not currently locked, then the consumer tries to gain a shared (read-only) lock (**F_RDLCK**).
 - **F_RDLCK** lock does prevent any other process from writing to the file, but allows other processes to read from the file.
 - a shared lock can be held by multiple processes.
 After gaining a shared lock, the consumer program reads the bytes one at a time from the file, prints the bytes to the standard output, releases the lock, closes the file, and terminates.

+# Shared memory
+- Two or more process can access the common memory.
+And communication is done via this shared memory where changes made by one process can be viewed by another process.

+SYSTEM CALLS USED ARE:

+- **ftok()**: is use to generate a unique key.

+- **shmget()**: int shmget(key_t,size_tsize,intshmflg); upon successful completion, shmget() returns an identifier for the shared memory segment.

+- **shmat()**: Before you can use a shared memory segment, you have to attach yourself to it, using shmat().

+       void *shmat(int shmid ,void *shmaddr ,int shmflg);
+      *shmid* is shared memory id.
+      *shmaddr* specifies specific address to use but we should set it to zero and, OS will automatically choose the address.

+- **shmdt()**: When you’re done with the shared memory segment, your program should detach itself from it using shmdt().

+      int shmdt(void *shmaddr);

+- **shmctl()**: when you detach from shared memory,it is not destroyed.
+So, to destroy
+- **shmctl()** is used.

+      shmctl(int shmid,IPC_RMID,NULL);

+The problem with pipes, fifo and message queue – is that for two process to exchange information.
+The information has to go through the kernel.

+- Server reads from the input file.
+- The server writes this data in a message using either a pipe, fifo or message queue.
+- The client reads the data from the IPC channel,again requiring the data to be copied from kernel’s IPC buffer to the client’s buffer.
+- Finally the data is copied from the client’s buffer.
+- A total of four copies of data are required (2 read and 2 write).
+So, shared memory provides a way by letting two or more processes share a memory segment.
+With Shared Memory the data is only copied twice – from input file into shared memory and from shared memory to the output file.